yatfungleung/Airbnb-Hong-Kong-Analytics/README.md

 <br />

 ## Project Objective
-* Tableau visualization of data analytics for the Airbnb management and marketing teams
+* Presenting to the Airbnb management and marketing teams by Tableau visualizations
-* Analysis of the city and the three main districts as an example of their corresponding territories
+  - Analyses of the city and the three main districts as an example of their corresponding territories
-* Demonstrating the workflow of the company's development team
+* Demonstrating the possible workflow of the company's development team
   - Store data using Amazon Web Service (AWS) through MongoDB Atlas (MongoDB cloud server)
   - Set up database user and network access authentications
-  - Connect to the cluster using native MongoDB's drivers
+  - Connect to the cluster using native MongoDB's drivers (PyMongo is used in this project)
-  - Perform ETL (I used PyMongo as an example)
+  - Perform ETL

 <br />